codecentric/hikaku/README.md

   + [Spring MVC 5.1.X](docs/spring.md)

 Please refer to the list of [all features](docs/features.md).
 To check the feature support for each converter.
+It is possible that not every converter supports every feature.
+Only the intersection of the features of two `EndpointConverter`s is used for the matching.
+Please keep that in mind regarding the equality of implementation and specification.

 ## Usage